 Option Description Multi Core Support This field specifies whether the process will have one or all cores enabled.
 The performance of some applications will improve with the additional cores.
 This option is enabled by default.
 Allows you to enable or disable multi-core support for the processor.
-The options are: All (Default Setting)12 Intel SpeedStep Allows you to enable or disable the Intel SpeedStep feature.
+The options are: • All (Default Setting) • 1 • 2 Intel SpeedStep Allows you to enable or disable the Intel SpeedStep feature.
 Default Setting: Enable Intel SpeedStep C States Control Allows you to enable or disable the additional processor sleep states.
 Default Setting: The option C states is enabled.
 Intel TurboBoost Allows you to enable or disable the Intel TurboBoost mode of the processor.
 Default Setting: Enable Intel TurboBoost Hyper-Thread Control Allows you to enable or disable the HyperThreading in the processor.
-Default Setting: Enabled Rapid Start Technology The Intel Rapid Start feature might improve the battery life by automatically putting the system into a low power state during sleep after a user specified time.
-The options are enabled by default: Intel Rapid Start Feature Transition to Rapid Start when using Timer

-The Rapid Start Timer value can be configure to put the system into Rapid State as per requirement.
+Default Setting: Enabled

 Table 8.
+Power Management

+Option Description

-Power Management Option Description AC Behavior Allows the computer to power-on automatically, when AC adapter is plugged.
+AC Behavior Allows the computer to power-on automatically, when AC adapter is

+plugged.
 The option is disabled.

+Option Description

+Wake on AC

+Auto On Time Allows you to set the time at which the computer must turn on automatically.
+The options are:

+Disabled (Default Setting)

+Every Day

+Weekdays

+Select Days

-Wake on AC Auto On Time Allows you to set the time at which the computer must turn on automatically.
-The options are: Disabled (Default Setting) Every Day Weekdays Select Days USB Wake Support Allows you to enable the USB devices to wake the computer from standby mode.
-The option is disabled Enable USB Wake Support Wireless Radio Control Allows you to control the WLAN and WWAN radio.
-The options are: Control WLAN radioControl WWAN radio Default Setting: both the options are disabled.
+USB Wake Support Allows you to enable the USB devices to wake the computer from standby mode.
+The option is disabled

+Enable USB Wake Support

+Wireless Radio Control Allows you to control the WLAN and WWAN radio.
+The options are: Control WLAN radio Control WWAN radio

+Default Setting: both the options are disabled.

 Wake on LAN/WLAN This option allows the computer to power up from the off state when triggered by a special LAN signal.
 Wake-up from the Standby state is unaffected by this setting and must be enabled in the operating system.
 This feature only works when the computer is connected to AC power supply.

 Disabled - Does not allow the system to power on by special LAN signals when it receives a wake-up signal from the LAN or wireless LAN.
+(Default Setting)

+LAN Only - Allows the system to be powered on by special LAN signals.

+WLAN Only

-(Default Setting) LAN Only - Allows the system to be powered on by special LAN signals.
-WLAN Only LAN or WLAN LAN with PXE Boot Block Sleep Allows you to block the computer from entering into the sleep state.
+• LAN or WLAN

+Block Sleep Allows you to block the computer from entering into the sleep state.
 Option is disabled by default.

 Block Sleep (S3)

-• Enable Peak Shift (Disabled)

-Peak Shift can be used to minimize AC consumption during peak powers times of day.
+Peak Shift Peak Shift can be used to minimize AC consumption during peak powers times of day.
 Set the start and end time to run in Peak Shift mode.

+Enable Peak Shift (Disabled)

+Advanced Battery Charge Configuration Allows batteries in the system in Advanced Battery Charge Mode to maximize battery health.
+This uses standard charging algorithm and other techniques during non-work hours to maximize battery health

+Enable Advanced Battery Charge Mode(Disabled)

+Primary Battery Configuration Allows you to define how to use the battery charge, when AC is plugged in.
+The options are: • Adaptive(Enabled)

+Standard Charge

+Express Charge